jsloan-pub/go-reminders/README.md

 That will build and push the container assuming you have already logged in to your registry with "docker login".
-If you are using [concourse](https://concourse-ci.org) to perform your builds, you can issue the makefile as follows to preclude pushing the docker container, instead using the concourse resource to perform that task:
+If you are using [Concourse](https://concourse-ci.org) to perform your builds, you can issue the makefile as follows to preclude pushing the docker container, instead using the Concourse resource to perform that task:

     export CONTAINER=myreponame/go-reminders
     make cmd/go-reminders/go-reminders

-The output of the concourse task would be the go-reminders executable.
+The output of the Concourse task would be the go-reminders executable.

-To build for mac use the following.
-Examples elsewhere in this document should switch to referencing `go-reminders-darwin` instead of `go-reminders`
+To build for mac use the following (and other example commands in this this document should be read as using `go-reminders-darwin` instead of `go-reminders` for the executable name

     make cmd/go-reminders/go-reminders-darwin